BleuBleu/FamiStudio/Docs/docs/config.md

 * **Mute piano roll interactions during playback** : When enabled, dragging/adding notes in the piano roll will not preview the notes when the song is playing.
 Some users find this distracting.

+* **Fully emulates when seeking** : When enabled, pressing Play will fully emulate the song from the very beginning to reach the desired play location, exactly as if it was playing for real.
+This is useful when using time-sensive effects such as phase resets.
+When this is disabled, FamiStudio takes a few shortcut to quickly play from the specified location.
+On CPU-intensive expansions, such as EPSM, it may take a couple of seconds before the song starts playing.

 * **Metronome volume** : Volume of the metronome.

 ## Mixer